Here is your recap of cable and Internet service industry news from around the US and the world this week:

 Security researchers found a list of passwords to thousands of devices up for grabs on the Internet.
 Most of the passwords were the default password for IoT devices.
 Of over 8000 unique device IP addresses the default username/password combination for those addresses were less than 150.
 The devices could - and probably are - being used for distributed denial of service attacks which can overwhelm websites and take them offline.
 The Federal Communications Commission’s website itself was the victim of an attack after it opened up to comments on Net Neutrality back in May of this year.

 The devices affected are security cameras, routers, and other Internet-connected devices.
 To avoid this security nightmare, always change the username and password of connected devices whenever possible.
 Internet-connected devices can also be used to spy on the owner.
-The top username/password combinations were username: root, with the password left blank, username: admin with the password: admin and username: root with the password, you guessed it: root.
+The top username/password combinations were username: root with a blank password field, username: admin with the password: admin and username: root with the password, you guessed, it: root.

 New Report Says IoT Based Attacks Have Tripled This Year